This article contains the Frequently Asked Questions (FAQs) related to in-app engagements.

 - Every time user triggers the engagement criteria.

 - Using a certain feature or only once in the user’s lifetime.

-Do you have any documentation explaining how to apply Audience Rules?
-I think Users, URL, Product Mapper, and Segments are the popular ones.
+How to apply Audience Rules?
+I think Users, URL, Product Mapper, and Segments are the popular ones

 The answer depends on the use case.
 See the following examples:

 Users: You can use this rule in Audience when you want to target a specific set of users based on their user attributes.
 For example, User ID, Email ID, Role, etc.

 URL: This rule should be used when one wants to trigger engagements on certain pages/ URL’s.
 “How many times” can be defined under Qualification Scope like every time, only once, and once per visit.